-- 1. Go to Start->Settings->Control Panel->Administrative Tools-> Services. - 2.
-In the Services dialog box, right-click the Spheras Storage Director Server and select Stop. - 3.
-Close the dialog box. - 4.
-Go to Start->Settings->Control Panel->Add/Remove Programs. - 5.
-Select the Spheras Storage Director Server. - 6.
-Click Change/Remove to uninstall the Spheras Storage Director Server. - 7.
-To ensure compatibility with the new Spheras Storage Director Server, it is recommended that you remove any previous installations of JRE.
-The Spheras Storage Director Installation process can detect that a JRE is not installed and install a compatible version when required. - 8.
-You are now ready to reinstall the Spheras Storage Director Server software.
-See 2.1.4 Server Installation Steps on page 20. - 9.
-After you have installed the Spheras Storage Director Server launch the Client, see 2.1.5 Client Installation Steps on page 28.
+- 1 Go to Start->Settings->Control Panel->Administrative Tools-> Services. - 2 In the Services dialog box, right-click the Spheras Storage Director Serverdiscreet storage manager Server and select Stop. - 3 Close the dialog box. - 4 Go to Start->Settings->Control Panel->Add/Remove Programs. - 5 Select the Spheras Storage Director Server. - 6 Click Change/Remove to uninstall the Spheras Storage Director Server. - 7 To ensure compatibility with the new Spheras Storage Director Server, it is recommended that you remove any previous installations of JRE.
+The Spheras Storage Director Installation process can detect that a JRE is not installed and install a compatible version when required. - 8 You are now ready to reinstall the Spheras Storage Director Server software.
+See 2.3.1 Server Installation Steps on page 20. - 9 After you have installed the Spheras Storage Director Server launch the Client, see 2.3.2 Client Installation Steps on page 28.

-2.1.10 Updating Your Spheras Storage Director Server with Linux and Solaris
+2.7.2 Updating Your Spheras Storage Director Server with Linux and Solaris